The Best Way To Finance A Home Improvement Project

 Lastly, in many cases, contractors will offer financing options.
 Depending on the project and the offer, these can be attractive.
 But, be sure to read the fine print carefully.
 Once you understand the rates and terms, shop around and compare this option to the ones offered by other lenders.

 Whatever your goals are, there are options to help you make your home improvement dreams come true without risking your financial health.
-If you need help deciding on what option or options will meet your needs, Directions Credit Union’s lending experts are available to find the best loan for your needs.
-Contact us at 888-508-2228 or firstname.lastname@example.org for more information.
+If you need help deciding on a payment option, Directions Credit Union’s lending experts are available to find the best loan for you.
+Contact us for more information.